AdrianJohnston/Phorcys/README.md

-# display: a browser-based graphics server
+# PyDisplay: a browser-based graphics server
 Originally forked from [display](https://github.com/szym/display) which was forked from [gfx.js](https://github.com/clementfarabet/gfx.js/).

+The ultimate goal of this project is to provide a simple visualisation pacakge for theano based deep learning projects.

 Install for Python (`numpy` required) via: